Stuart McKinstry

 Born in Wishaw, McKinstry is a product of Motherwell's academy.
-He moved to Leeds United in summer 2019, making his senior debut in 2021.
+He moved to Leeds United in the summer of 2019, making his senior debut in 2021.
 In 2022 he returned to his boyhood club Motherwell on a one year loan.

 Club career

 Motherwell

 Born in Wishaw, McKinstry supported Motherwell as a child, with both of his parents being Motherwell fans.
 He joined Motherwell's academy aged 10, and progressed to the first-team, appearing in the matchday squad as an unused substitute for a 1–0 defeat to Kilmarnock on 26 December 2018.

 Leeds United

 McKinstry joined Leeds United's academy in summer 2019, and signed a professional contract with the club in September 2019, with the contract valid until 2022.
-In August 2020, he signed a new contract with the club, valid until summer 2023.
+In August 2020, he signed a new contract with the club, valid until summer of 2023.
 He made his first-team debut as a substitute in a 0–0 EFL Cup draw with Fulham on 21 September 2021, with McKinstry scoring the winning penalty as Leeds won the penalty shoot-out 6–5.
-McKinstry made his Premier League debut for Leeds on 21 November 2021 as a second half substitute in the 2–1 defeat to Tottenham Hotspur.
+McKinstry made his Premier League debut for Leeds on 21 November 2021 as a second-half substitute in the 2–1 defeat to Tottenham Hotspur.
+On 13 June 2023, Leeds United announced that McKinstry's contract would not be extended at the end of the 2022-23 season.